Skip to content

 ApiKeyAuth<TLocation extends ApiKeyLocation, TName extends string>

 An API key is a token that a client provides when making API calls.
-The key can be sent in the query string:
+The key can be sent in different locations:

 GET /something?api_key=abcdef12345